shirshov/laconic/README.md

         static int Reducer(int state, Signal signal) => signal.Payload switch
         {
             "inc" => state + 1,
-            "dec" => throw new NotImplementedException(), // Left as an exercise for for reader _ => state
+            "dec" => throw new NotImplementedException(), // Left as an exercise for the reader _ => state
         };